The baby in the feature picture is Mary Caskie, daughter of Alexander Caskie and Mary Craig.

-Stewart became Mayor of the town and ‘reigned with the gold chain’ for years, becoming known as ‘The Grand Old Man of Harrismith’; To their grandkids they were ‘Oupa’ and ‘Ouma’ Bain;
+Stewart became Mayor of the town and ‘reigned with the gold chain’ for years, becoming known as ‘The Grand Old Man of Harrismith.’
+To their grandkids they were always ‘Oupa’ and ‘Ouma’ Bain;

 He pushed for the building of a very smart town hall.
 Some thought it was way too fancy – and too expensive – and called it ‘Bain’s Folly.’
 Did Stewart have the tender?
 Was he an early tenderpreneur?
 Was it an inside job? *

-When the dust settled the townsfolk must have quite liked the result, as when Stewart Bain died in September 1939, the town pulled out all the stops for his funeral; The pictures were taken from the balcony of his Royal Hotel, with ‘his’ Town Hall visible in the background, and ‘his’ mountain behind that.
+When the dust settled, the townsfolk must have quite liked the result, as when Stewart Bain died in September 1939, the town pulled out all the stops for his funeral; These pictures were taken from the balcony of his Royal Hotel, with ‘his’ Town Hall visible in the background, and ‘his’ mountain behind that.
 All Harrismithers and Harrismithians regard Platberg as ‘theirs.’

 I thought I remembered that, despite every dorp in South Africa seeming to boast a ‘Royal Hotel’ – from whence ‘hier sirrie manne innie Royal Hotel’ – the Harrismith Royal Hotel was one of only two in South Africa that could officially call itself ‘Royal’.
-Sheila has hereby confirmed that I have a flawless memory.
+Sister Sheila, family Keeper-of-the-Archives, has hereby confirmed that I have a flawless memory.
 Well, something along those lines:

 Couldn’t resist this close-up so enthusiasts can read which cars were around in 1939:

 A young post office worker left his little 1935 Morris in that garage in the care of the owner Cathy Reynolds, while he went off to war, ca 1941; When he returned around 1946 it was waiting for him.
 He then met Mary, second daughter of Annie Bland, nee Annie Watson Bain, Stewart’s fifth child.
+Their first date was in the Town Hall.
 Best and luckiest thing that ever happened to him.
 They got married in 1951.
 He was Pieter G Swanepoel, originally from Pietermaritzburg, and my Dad.

 My granny Annie had an older brother Ginger.
 He was the oldest of the seven ‘Royal Bains’ and a great sportsman.
 They owned the Royal Hotel and they were ‘Royal’ so as not to be confused with the ‘Central Bains’, who owned the Central Hotel!
 As fishermen from the tiny hamlet of Wick on the more freezing end of Scotland, they couldn’t really claim the traditional ‘Balmoral Castle’ kind of royalty.